WMUR-TV

-WMUR-TV (channel 9) is a television station licensed to Manchester, New Hampshire, United States, broadcasting ABC programming to most of New Hampshire.
+WMUR-TV (channel 9) is a television station licensed to Manchester, New Hampshire, United States, serving as the ABC affiliate to most of New Hampshire.
 Owned by Hearst Television, the station maintains studios on South Commercial Street in downtown Manchester, and its transmitter is located on the south peak of Mount Uncanoonuc in Goffstown.

 Manchester is part of the larger Boston television market, making WMUR-TV part of a nominal duopoly with that city's ABC affiliate, WCVB-TV (channel 5); however, the two stations maintain separate operations.
-As a result, WMUR is the only New Hampshire-based television station with a news operation.
+As a result, WMUR is the only New Hampshire–based television station with a news operation.
 In addition to WCVB-TV, WMUR-TV shares common coverage areas with four sister stations: the Portland, Maine, duopoly of ABC affiliate WMTW and CW affiliate WPXT; and the Burlington, Vermont, duopoly of CW affiliate WNNE in Montpelier and Plattsburgh, New York–based NBC affiliate WPTZ.

 History

 Early years

 The station signed on the air on March 28, 1954, as the first television station in New Hampshire.
 It was founded by former governor Francis P. Murphy, owner of WMUR radio (610 AM; now WGIR) through a company known as the Radio Voice of New Hampshire, Inc. Murphy beat out several challengers, including William Loeb III, publisher of the Manchester Union-Leader.
 It broadcast from a Victorian-style house on Elm Street in Manchester, alongside its sister radio station.
 In addition to carrying ABC programming (the station having been affiliated with the network since its sign-on), WMUR aired daily newscasts, local game shows and movies.
+The station's name, WMUR, is in reference to the first three letters of Murphy's last name.

-In 1955, channel 9 boosted its signal significantly, providing a strong signal extending well into the Boston area.
+In 1955, channel 9 boosted its signal significantly, providing a strong signal extending into portions of the Boston area.
 Murphy was well aware of this and began airing programming that had previously not been available in Boston.
 The following year, however, Murphy decided to retire.
-While a buyer was found immediately for the AM station, there were few takers for channel 9.
+While a buyer was found immediately for WMUR radio, there were few takers for channel 9.
 Finally, in early 1957, he agreed in principle to sell WMUR-TV to Storer Broadcasting.
-However, Storer came under fire when it announced plans to move the station's transmitter to just outside Haverhill, Massachusetts—only 20 mi north of Boston; approval of the move would likely have resulted in the station taking the CBS affiliation from WNAC-TV (channel 7, now occupied by the present-day WHDH) as Storer had very good relations with CBS.
+However, Storer came under fire when it announced plans to move the station's transmitter to just outside Haverhill, Massachusetts—only 20 mi north of Boston.
 It soon became apparent that Storer intended to move all of channel 9's operations across the border to Massachusetts and reorient it as the Boston market's third VHF station.
 The outcry led regulators to reject Storer's request to build a new tower near Haverhill.
 Storer then backed out of the deal, and the station remained in Murphy's hands until his death in December 1958.
 His estate finally sold the station a few months later to Richard Eaton's United Broadcasting.
 Storer eventually fulfilled their Boston ambitions in 1966 with the purchase of the channel 38 license as WSBK-TV.